My Orchid Cymbidium was doing fine until this spring, when it started displaying black spots, which looked suspicious!

-- Trim the leaves with excessive blackening (More than 50%), brownish patches, and holes.
+- Trim the leaves with excessive blackening (Over 50%), brownish patches, and holes.

-- Place the plant in a pebble tray filled with water to soak in the moisture naturally.
+- Place the plant in a pebble tray filled with water to soak the moisture naturally.

 - Mist the leaves with tepid water a couple of times a week to boost the humidity level around the plant.